zuozhenggh/learning-library/developer-library/ords-in-oci/csv-function/csv-function.md

 ## **STEP 4:** Create an Event

-1. So that the function triggers when a csv file is put into a bucket, we have to create an **Event**.
+1. So that the function triggers when the file1.csv csv file is put into a bucket, we have to create an **Event**.
 Use the OCI web console drop down menu to go to **Observability & Management** and then **Events Service**.

     ![Observability & Management and then Events Service](./images/event-1.png)